 I found my way to God through serving others.
 I found my vocation through serving others.
-My name is Peter Thompson, and for nine years I have been the Director of the Pepperdine Volunteer Center.
+My name is Peter Thompson, and for nine years I have been the Director of the Community Engagement and Service.
 The evening following the 30th Anniversary of Step Forward Day, Pepperdine's annual tradition of service and one of my biggest work days of the year, I went into the emergency room with what I thought was a really bad migraine headache.
 I woke up the next day in the Neuro-Intensive Care Unit at the Los Angeles Medical Center being told that I had a brain tumor the size of a baseball in my head.
 This was 13 months ago, and it has been a journey that has taught me about prayer, redemption, and this Pepperdine community.
 The journey has also included my favorite band, The Avett Brothers.

 I have learned about the physical manifestation of prayer from my Pepperdine community.
 I live, work, and worship essentially in the same place.
 This community held me and my family when we physically could not hold ourselves.
 Most powerful to me was how they taught me about the reality of prayer.
 Prayer is more than words and silent meditation.
 Prayer is full of power, truth, and healing.
 So many prayer warriors emerged in my corner this year.
 I have many stories of the power of prayer in person, through text, email, Facebook and Instagram, during the days, weeks and months following my surgery, recovery, chemo, and radiation.
 I felt the power of prayer physically manifested.
 This was exemplified when a friend asked if she could pray for me before she left after a short visit during my disability leave.
 She prayed over me and included the story of Jesus healing the paralyzed man; the dramatic story of devoted friends lowering their paralyzed friend through a hole in the roof where Jesus was preaching.
 It is worth reading again: